Do's and Don'ts on Fire Safety

 - Close the regulator of the Gas cylinder and the Gas stove properly and always use original Pipe and avoid very old one.

-- In case of Fire accident, immediate information be given to Fire Station/nearest Police Station in the following Telephone Numbers :
+- In case of Fire accident, immediate information be given to Fire Control Room or the nearest Police Station in the following Telephone Numbers :

 - Give the correct address of the Fire premises and route.